OpenTSDB/opentsdb.net/docs/source/user_guide/utilities/tcollector.rst

 1. Clone or download tcollector archive from GitHub on https://github.com/OpenTSDB/tcollector .

-2. Review collectors in ``collectors`` directory and remove ones you do not need so they do not start needlessly after each tcollector restart.

-3. Consider using of shell script ``tcollector/tcollector`` to run tcollector if you want to auto start after OS restart.
+2. Consider using of shell script ``tcollector/tcollector`` to run tcollector if you want to auto start after OS restart.
+Source codes to build RPM or DEB packages are also available in tcollector folder.

-NOTE:
-To avoid having to run ``mkmetric`` for every metric that tcollector tracks you can to start TSD with the ``--auto-metric`` flag.
-This is useful to get started quickly, but it's not recommended to keep this flag in the long term, to avoid accidental metric creation.

 Collecting metrics with tcollector